Skeli789/Complete-Fire-Red-Upgrade/README.md

 - Wonder Trades
 - Mini textbox/namebox
 - Use HMs in field
-- Working Z moves,Mega evo and dynamax/gmax
+- Updated Z moves,Mega evo and dynamax/gmax trigger icons
+- Second page in options menu
 - And much more!

 ##### Introduction to the maintainers